Domain verification is the process of verifying that your domain or hostname actually belongs to you, so we can load-test it.

 If you have access to your site's DNS configuration, you can prove ownership without changing code on your server.

-It may also be used to enable crowsourced load testing, for high volume load tests.
+It may also be used to enable crowdsourced load testing for high volume load tests.

 If you do not want or unable to serve a file on your server, you can prove ownership of your domain via DNS.